jbush001/NyuziToolchain/README.md

-This is a port of LLVM and the clang compiler to an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
+This is a toolchain for an an experimental GPGPU architecture (https://github.com/jbush001/GPGPU), including a C/C++ compiler, assembler, and linker, based on the LLVM compiler infrastructure and clang compiler.

-## Building:
+## Building
-* This requires a newer version of a compiler that supports c++11.
-Upgrade your host compiler if necessary.
+* This requires a host compiler that supports c++11.
+Upgrade if necessary.
 * cmake 2.8.8 or newer must be installed.
 This is available for most Linux distros and can be installed automatically using the standard package manager (apt-get, yum, etc).
 Sources are available here:  http://www.cmake.org/

 Configure and build using the following commands